More about: 9 Best tours of Stockholm

 Ice skating is one of the best things to do in Stockholm, so if you decide to discover this experience you can take a tour that combines the adrenaline rush of winter sport with the unique beauty of the Swedish landscape.
 During these experiences, which are suitable for beginners as they include an introductory course, you can experience Lake Mälaren, where the frozen expanse of water becomes a natural skating rink.

-With Stockholm's breathtaking skyline as a backdrop, Lake Mälaren is one of the world's largest natural rinks in winter.
-However, if you plan to visit Stockholm in April or during the warmer months, you'll still find icy formations in the vicinity or on the outskirts of the Swedish capital.
+With Stockholm's breathtaking skyline as a backdrop, Lake Mälaren offers one of the world's largest natural rinks in winter.
+However, if you plan to visit Stockholm in April or during the warmer months, you'll still find icy formations in the surrounding area or on the outskirts of the Swedish capital.

 Interesting details